VirgilSecurity/virgil-sdk-net/README.md

 The Virgil Security uses Public key cryptography, which allows anybody to encrypt data using your Public key.
 After the message is encrypted, no one can decrypt it unless someone has your Private key.
 Virgil Security also allows you to electronically "sign" the data with a digital signature, which other people can verify.

+To make use of these features, you will first need to create a Public key for yourself and distribute it among your correspondents.

 A *Virgil Card* is the main entity of the Virgil Security services, it includes the information about the user and his Public key.
 The *Virgil Card* identifies the user or device.

-To make use of these features, you will first need to create and publish a Virgil Card (Public key) on Virgil Security services.

 ### Create a Virgil Card